lxl66566/bpm/README.md

 Bin package manager (BPM) is a Github release-based package manager that allows users to install and manage binaries from any Github release.

-BPM is currently only supported on Linux.
+BPM is currently only supported on Linux, python >= 3.10.

 > [!CAUTION]
 > Risk Warning: BPM may damage your computer.
 By using BPM to install software, you accept this risk and trust third-party Github release packagers.